roessland/syncwich/README.md

 # Use with systemd service or cron job
 ./syncwich download --json | systemd-cat -t syncwich
 ```

+## ⚠️ Disclaimer

+> [!WARNING]
+> **This entire project is vibe-coded with an LLM and should not be trusted for anything critical.**
+>
+> While it works for casual data backup and analysis, the code may contain bugs, security issues, or unexpected behavior.
+Use at your own risk and always verify important data manually.

 ## Activity Type Detection